Slava203/school_21/RTv1/README.md

 `scne_name` must contain path to a valid scene.If the scene is not valid, RTv1 will write corresponding error on standard output.

 ## Scene Syntax
+Scene is a file which describes camera, lights and geometric objects that have to be rendered.
 ```
 scene
 {